 3. Ask friends and family: You can ask family and friends to loan you money for the wedding without charging interest.
 You can also ask if they would like to contribute in other ways, such as helping with the catering or decorating.

 These contributions might not be monetary, but maybe they can drive you to the hotel, or they can help transport guests.
 If this is the help they offer, you can save money on transportation.
-Meaning you won’t have to book a limo or a car service anymore.
+This means you won’t have to book a limo or a car service anymore.

 Even on some DIY projects that you might have decided to take on, ask your bridal party and family for help.

-Smart tips on how to manage the wedding debt (important on how to pay for your wedding!)
+Smart tips on how to incur less wedding debt (important on how to pay for your wedding!)

 Here are some tips to help you manage your wedding debt: